 - Temporary Bond, which must be approved by the court

 - Court Activity Record Information (CARI) for the person asking to become a guardian.
 CARIs include Criminal Offender Record Information (CORI), juvenile records, and civil restraining order information.

 - A verified Motion for Appointment of a Temporary Guardian (MPC 320).
-The motion must state:
+The motion must include: